 White-throated Sparrow Zonotrichia albicollis, Homer, 3 November 2013.

 While trying to relocate the bird after it slipped away I found this WHITE-THROATED SPARROW, another new yard bird for the property (#85).
 This rarity on the Kenai has become an annual occurrence in Homer in the last five or six years.
 This is the first of the fall.

-Yell0w-bellied Sapsucker Sphyrapicus varius, Lowell Point, Seward, 27 October 2013.
+Yell0w-bellied Sapsucker Sphyrapicus varius, ambulance Lowell Point, ask Seward, 27 October 2013.

 On 19 October 2013, Scott Schuette and Doug Gochfeld found this Yell0w-bellied Sapsucker at Lowell Point.
 It was still present as of October 27th when I got this photo.
 While Red-breasted Sapsucker is casual in fall on the Kenai, this is the first record of Yell0w-bellied for the Kenai!

 Warbling Vireo Vireo gilvus, Clear Creek, Seward, 27 October 2013.

 Robin Collman spotted an unusual bird in the flooded alders of Clear Creek on October 27th.
 Very luckily I happened to be driving by at the exact moment he was trying to photograph and identify this bird.
 It proved to be a Warbling Vireo, the first record from the Kenai!
 There is one previous sight report from Hope on July 9th, 2006 of this species, but no photos were captured and the bird was not relocated.

 Anna’s Hummingbird and Cedar Waxwing are two species proving to be annual each fall/winter in Homer.

 Cedar Waxwing Bombycilla cedrorum, Seaside Farm, Homer, 25 October 2013.